 - Protestant - infant baptism or adult baptism

-Third, to begin the scheduling process for your baptism request, please contact the coordinator for all baptisms, RP1(SW) Chase Beasley.
-RP1 Beasley will assist you in providing the appropriate information sheet for you to fill out, and connecting you with the presiding chaplain to begin pre-baptismal counseling requirements.
-Please let RP1 Beasley know your faith preference, your eligibility status as an authorized patron, and an approximate date for the requested baptism.
-He will then send you the requisite information sheets; no baptisms will be considered scheduled until receipt of the finalized information sheets.
+To begin the scheduling process for your baptism request, please contact the coordinator for Catholic Baptisms or Protestant Baptisms.
+The Religious Program Specialist (RPs) will assist you in providing the appropriate information sheet for you to fill out, and connecting you with the presiding chaplain to begin pre-baptismal counseling requirements.
+Please let the RPs know your faith preference, your eligibility status as an authorized patron, and an approximate date for the requested baptism.
+They will then send you the required information sheets; no baptisms will be considered scheduled until receipt of All required paperwork.

-For scheduling and pre-baptismal counseling purposes, make your requests at least 60 days in advance of your requested date.
-This allows us the most flexibility to meet your desired date; waiting to make your request will significantly hinder our ability to accommodate your request.
+For scheduling and pre-baptismal counseling purposes, paperwork must be received no less than 60 days in advance of your requested date.
+This allows us the most flexibility to meet your desired date.